Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 ## Ethereum Transactions

-Transactions are the heart of the Ethereum Blockchains
+Transactions are the heart of the Ethereum Blockchain.
+Interacting with the Ethereum Blockchain means executing transactions that update the blockchain state.

+- The term "transaction" is used in Ethereum to refer to the signed data package that stores a message to be sent from an EOA to another account on the blockchain.

+-

 ### **Life Cycle of an Ethereum Transaction**